 - Aloe vera is a cactus-like plant with a long history of medicinal use.

-- Aloe vera latex (juice) is taken orally.
-It has been insufficiently tested as a cancer therapy.
+- Orally administered Aloe vera latex (juice) has been insufficiently tested as a cancer therapy.

-- Oral use might cause abortion in pregnant women.
+- Adverse events are generally mild and transient but oral use might cause abortion in pregnant women.

 Fully updated and revised in March 2013 by Edzard Ernst.

 Summary first published in July 2011, authored by Edzard Ernst.

 Ava Lorenc, Edzard Ernst, CAM-Cancer Consortium.
 Aloe vera [online document].
 September 18, 2018.